 Is there a Raspberry Pi 5 coming?

-The whole concept of Raspberry Pi is built on maximum performance for a minimal price.
+The whole concept of Raspberry Pi is around maximum performance for a minimal price.
 The developers have always emphasized the goal of making the computer available to anyone who needs it, especially kids.
 That is why Pi computers have been cheap and easily affordable.
-Since the Pi 4 was $80, we expect the price for Pi 5 to be around $90 to $100.